 Projects are usually funded by applying for grant money from a variety of sources (e.g. the lottery, SSDC, various government departments, etc.) each of which have their own funding criteria.

-PC elections are held every four years (the last one was in 2015, then next in 2019, etc.).
+PC elections are held every four years (the last one was in 2019).
 If more people put their name forward that there are vacancies, or if ten or more parishioners request an election, then councillors are appointed by election.

 By statute, PC meetings must be held in public.
 The chairman leads the meeting ensuring that all items on the agenda are given an adequate amount of time for discussion.
 Proposals are made and then appropriate councillors vote to decide on a course of action.